Yocto: using U-Boot as bootloader with a RaspberryPi Zero

 The simplest way (with a modern firmware) is to use the last option: in my case I can

-add directly in the config.txt
+add directly in the config.txt the following lines

 gpio=22-27=a4

-you can set it via the RPI_EXTRA_CONFIG
+or using the layer meta-raspberrypi you can set it via the RPI_EXTRA_CONFIG

-variable in your local.conf
+variable in your local.conf.

-In order to check if all is ok you can use the wiringpi
+In order to check if all is ok you can use the wiringpi library and in particular

-program in the running system:
+the gpio program in the running system:

 root@raspberrypi0:~# gpio readall +-----+-----+---------+------+---+-Pi Zero--+---+------+---------+-----+-----+ | BCM | wPi | Name | Mode | V | Physical | V | Mode | Name | wPi | BCM | +-----+-----+---------+------+---+----++----+---+------+---------+-----+-----+ | | | 3.3v | | | 1 || 2 | | | 5v | | | | 2 | 8 | SDA.1 | IN | 1 | 3 || 4 | | | 5v | | | | 3 | 9 | SCL.1 | IN | 1 | 5 || 6 | | | 0v | | | | 4 | 7 | GPIO.
 7 | IN | 1 | 7 || 8 | 1 | ALT0 | TxD | 15 | 14 | | | | 0v | | | 9 || 10 | 1 | ALT0 | RxD | 16 | 15 | | 17 | 0 | GPIO.
 0 | IN | 0 | 11 || 12 | 0 | IN | GPIO.
 1 | 1 | 18 | | 27 | 2 | GPIO.
 2 | ALT4 | 0 | 13 || 14 | | | 0v | | | | 22 | 3 | GPIO.
 3 | IN | 0 | 15 || 16 | 0 | IN | GPIO.
 4 | 4 | 23 | | | | 3.3v | | | 17 || 18 | 0 | ALT4 | GPIO.
 5 | 5 | 24 | | 10 | 12 | MOSI | IN | 0 | 19 || 20 | | | 0v | | | | 9 | 13 | MISO | IN | 0 | 21 || 22 | 0 | ALT4 | GPIO.
 6 | 6 | 25 | | 11 | 14 | SCLK | IN | 0 | 23 || 24 | 1 | IN | CE0 | 10 | 8 | | | | 0v | | | 25 || 26 | 1 | IN | CE1 | 11 | 7 | | 0 | 30 | SDA.0 | IN | 1 | 27 || 28 | 1 | IN | SCL.0 | 31 | 1 | | 5 | 21 | GPIO.21 | IN | 1 | 29 || 30 | | | 0v | | | | 6 | 22 | GPIO.22 | IN | 1 | 31 || 32 | 0 | IN | GPIO.26 | 26 | 12 | | 13 | 23 | GPIO.23 | IN | 0 | 33 || 34 | | | 0v | | | | 19 | 24 | GPIO.24 | IN | 0 | 35 || 36 | 0 | IN | GPIO.27 | 27 | 16 | | 26 | 25 | GPIO.25 | ALT4 | 0 | 37 || 38 | 0 | IN | GPIO.28 | 28 | 20 | | | | 0v | | | 39 || 40 | 0 | IN | GPIO.29 | 29 | 21 | +-----+-----+---------+------+---+----++----+---+------+---------+-----+-----+ | BCM | wPi | Name | Mode | V | Physical | V | Mode | Name | wPi | BCM | +-----+-----+---------+------+---+-Pi Zero--+---+------+---------+-----+-----+